 Computer is Completely Dead

-If your computer will not power up at all, you could have a problem with the power supply, the motherboard, the CPU or even the case switch.
+If your computer will not boot because it will not power up at all, you could have a problem with the power supply, the motherboard, the CPU or even the case switch.
 The first thing you should do is disconnect any external devices–like speakers, printers, scanners, etc. Next, if your PC is plugged into a power strip, try plugging directly into the wall, as power strips can fail.
 If it still won’t power on, you should test the power supply to make sure you are getting the necessary voltage to the motherboard.
 If the power supply is good, try bypassing the case switch.
 If you are still getting no power, examine the motherboard for obvious damage to the capacitors.
 If they appear to be bulging or leaking fluid, then the capacitors have blown.

 Computer Will Not Boot Conclusion